 You have the right to lodge a complaint to the Information Commissioners’ Office if you believe that the Company has not complied with the requirements of the GDPR or DPA 18 regarding your personal data.

 Identity and contact details of controller and data protection officer

 Currency Matters Limited is the controller and processor of data for the purposes of the DPA 18 and GDPR.

 If you have any concerns as to how your data is processed, you can contact:

-The Company’s Data Protection Officer: Scott Morrow at email@example.com or you can write to using the address of the Company.
+The Company’s Data Protection Officer: Jon Anderson at firstname.lastname@example.org or you can write to using the address of the Company.